fusion809/fusion809.github.io-old2/_posts/TE/kdevelop.md

 {% include coder.html line1="pacman -S kdevelop" %}

 #### Sabayon
-KDevelop is in the Entropy repositories and Portage Tree, merely run:
+KDevelop is in the Entropy repositories and Portage Tree.
+The version in the Entropy repositories is a developmental version based on Qt5.
+To install KDevelop on Sabayon, merely run:
 {% include coder.html line1="equo i -av dev-util/kdevelop" %}
 or:
 {% include coder.html line1="emerge -av dev-util/kdevelop" %}